Get insider access to Orlando’s innovative learning technologies, labs, and people.

-Our last day features UCF’s Institute for Simulation & Training, which focuses on advancing human-centered modeling and simulation technology.
-We will tour several IST labs and learn about and try out the latest innovations in augmented and virtual reality, adaptive and competency-based learning, healthcare simulations, 3D printing, neuro-sensing, robotics, Internet of Things applications, connected/ autonomous vehicles, and more.
+Tour several labs at UCF’s Institute for Simulation & Training, which focus on advancing human-centered modeling and simulation technology.
+Learn about and try out the latest innovations in AR and VR, adaptive learning, healthcare simulations, blockchain, 3D printing, robotics, IoT applications, connected vehicles, and more.

 Innovations in Your Training